 Into the cupcake craze but trying to avoid a cupcake hangover?
 Check out these grain-free chocolate and vanilla cupcakes from Butter Believer, pictured here with a raspberry frosting ‘oops’ that looks pretty darn delicious.
 A great reminder than homemade birthday treats don’t have to be perfect to be perfect!

-This Carrot Cake from Mommypotamus is festive comfort food, a grain-free spin on her mom’s old-school recipe.
-Who need rainbow sprinkles when you have pouffy carrot tendrils?
+This Carrot Cake from Mommypotamus is festive comfort food, a grain-free birthday cake spin on her mom’s old-school recipe.
+Who needs rainbow sprinkles when you have pouffy carrot tendrils?

-Looking for a classic cake without the grains?
+Looking for a classic grain free birthday cake?
 Coconut flour cakes (make with lots of eggs from pastured hens) are both nutrient-dense and delicious.
 Pictured here is an amazing coconut flour cake with coconut frosting from Nourished Kitchen.

 And a tempting yellow coconut cake with chocolate buttercream frosting from Our Nourishing Roots made with such wholesome ingredients, I’d serve them for breakfast – but perfect for a birthday bash too.